Gerald Green: Coaching career

 On October 22, 2021, Green announced his retirement and joined the Houston Rockets coaching staff as a player development coach.

 Player profile

 Green drew comparisons to future Houston Rockets teammate and star Tracy McGrady in the period leading up to the 2005 NBA draft.

 Personal life

-Green's second cousin is Cleveland Cavaliers shooting guard Danny Green.
+Green's second cousin is retired basketball player Danny Green.
 He also has a younger brother, Garlon, who is also a professional basketball player for CSM Oradea in Romania.
 He formerly played for TCU before going to play in Europe.